Hanashiko/DevSecOps_Tutorial_DES2025/README.md

 ### Azure Deployment

-1. Create a Web App App Service with a Node.js runtime stack in Azure
+1. Create a Web App Service with a Node.js runtime stack in Azure
 2. Enable continuous deployment and connect your GitHub account and repository
 3. Enable basic authentication
 4. Keep the rest of the settings as default